commercetools/merchant-center-application-kit/.changeset/kind-poets-agree.md

 '@commercetools-frontend/application-config': minor
 ---

-Introduce a "frame-src" directive to the Application Config
+Allow to use the "frame-src" directive for `headers.csp` in the Custom Application config.